Allergic Bronchitis

 Some of the measures can help to reduce the symptoms of allergic bronchitis but they don’t cure the condition.
 But it only helps to manage it for some time.
 It should be implemented along with the medicinal treatment.

-• Develop healthy eating habits: eating smaller meals than larger ones helps.
+5. Develop healthy eating habits: eating smaller meals than larger one’s help

 How can allergic bronchitis be prevented?

-• Make sure to work in well-ventilated areas, and avoid humid spaces.
+5. Make sure to work in well-ventilated areas, avoid humid spaces.

 Homeopathic management for allergic bronchitis:-

 There is great scope in homoeopathy in treating allergic bronchitis.
-Homeopathy treats diseases safely and effectively.
+Homeopathy treats diseases in a safe and effective way.
 It treats the patient in disease and not only the disease present in the patient.
-Homoeopathic treatment should always be taken under the supervision of expert homoeopaths.
+Homoeopathic treatment should always be taken under the supervision of expertise homoeopaths.
 Some of the medicines which can be prescribed are:

-• Antim tart: Allergic bronchitis presents with rattling mucus in the chest with a large accumulation of mucus in the chest which is difficult to expectorate.
+1. ANTIM TART: Allergic bronchitis present with rattling mucus in the chest with large accumulation of mucus in the chest which is difficult to expectorate.
+Cough excited by eating, with pain in the chest and larynx.
+Dyspnea relief by eructation’s

-• Natrum mur: Allergic bronchitis with a white egg-like expectoration can indicate this medicine.
+4. NATRUM MUR: Allergic bronchitis with white egg like expectoration can indicate this medicine.
 Sore, lame, bruised feeling in the chest is also present with oppressive tightness and pain.
+Whooping cough with lachrymation is also indicating symptoms of Natrum Mur.

 Share this: